TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![vegbackground](../assets/images/veg-background.jpg)

-The game board background is a hand drawn vegetable free background from vecteezy.
-It is muted enough on colour as to not make the game area hard to see.
+The game board background is a hand drawn vegetable background from vecteezy.
+It is muted enough in colour as to not make the game area hard to see.

 **Favicon**